 Typically, the hospital stay takes 3 to 4 days.

 The total permitted amount of therapeutic radioactivity is not introduced within a single session.
-In most cases, the treatment is carried out in several separate cycles, during which you will stay in our department for eight weeks with intervals.
+In most cases, the treatment is carried out in several separate cycles, during which you will stay in our department for eight weeks at intervals.

 Eventual risks and complications in prostate cancer treatment by Lu 177

 Along with this, a sufficient amount of liquid should be consumed.
 The liver and kidney functions shall be checked after treatment, too.
 The following organs at risk are the salivary and lacrimal glands, to which PSMA is bound.
-In order to minimize the damage to the salivary glands, they are cooled for a long period of time, thereby minimizing the risk of a long-term damage and loss of the gland functions (xerostomia).
+To minimize the damage to the salivary glands, they are cooled for an extended period, minimizing the risk of long-term damage and loss of gland functions (xerostomia).
 Besides, it can lead to a temporary change in the blood pattern.

 For your stay in the hospital, please, take comfortable casual clothes, nightwear and ordinary personal hygiene products.
 You should also take the items required for your pastime (e.g., magazines, books, laptop, handicraft items, etc.).
-They are not "irradiated" during treatment, and can subsequently be used in everyday life.
+They are not "irradiated" during treatment and can be used in everyday life.

 The radio, TV and telephone are at your disposal in the wards.